Surajit Datta: Early life and education

 Datta was from Bordowali, West Tripura district, Tripura.
-He was the son of late Shashadhar Datta.
+He was the son of the late Shashadhar Datta.
 He passed Class 12 in 1974 at Pragati Vidyabhaban.

 Career

-Datta won from Ramnagar Assembly constituency representing Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
-He polled votes and defeated his nearest rival, Purushuttam Roy Barman, and independent candidate, by a margin of 897 votes.
+Datta was elected from the Ramnagar Assembly constituency representing the Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
+In 2023, he polled 17,455 votes and defeated his nearest rival, Purushuttam Roy Barman, an independent candidate, by a margin of 897 votes.
 He first became an MLA winning the 1988 Tripura Legislative Assembly election representing the Indian National Congress and became a minister in the Congress-TUJS government led by Sudhir Ranjan Majumder.
-Later, he won the next four elections, also on Congress ticket, in the 1993, 1998, 2003 and 2008 assembly elections, to make it five consecutive terms.
-He lost to Ratan Das of the Communist Party of India (Marxist) in a rare lost in the 2013 Assembly election.
-But he regained the seat in the 2018 Tripura Legislative Assembly election after shifting allegiance to the Bharatiya Janata Party.
-He won again on BJP ticket in the 2023 election.
+Later, he won the next four elections, also on the Congress ticket, in the 1993, 1998, 2003 and 2008 assembly elections, serving five consecutive terms.
+He lost to Ratan Das of the Communist Party of India (Marxist) in a rare defeat in the 2013 Assembly election.
+He regained the seat in the 2018 Tripura Legislative Assembly election after shifting allegiances to the Bharatiya Janata Party.
+He won again on the BJP ticket in the 2023 election.

 Death

 Datta died on 27 December 2023 at a Kolkata hospital after a prolonged illness.
-The government declared state mourning on 28 December.
+The government declared a period of state mourning on 28 December.